 Please contact WaterNSW on 1300 662 077 to confirm the usage charge in your valley prior to lodging your application.

-An application fee of $352.46 applies to each application to assign groundwater.
+An application fee of $352.46 applies to each application to assign groundwater and unregulated water.
 This fee has been set in accordance with the 2016-2017 IPART determination.Water Administration Ministerial Corporation, Water — Determination June 2016.

 An application to assign water must be completed in full to ensure processing is not delayed.

 A service standard for processing times has been implemented by The Council of Australian Governments (COAG).